ckeditor/ckeditor4-docs/docs/guide/dev/howtos/support/README.md

 # Licensing and Support

-The following article contains tips about the resources that you can refer to when you need some help with CKEditor.
+The following article contains tips about the resources that you can refer to when you need some help with CKEditor 4.

 ## Long Term Support (LTS)